Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 1.3.0 Configure BIOS

+Enable auto power on in the BIOS so the NAS boots up automatically when power is plugged in.

 ```{note}
 AURGA will not apply a keypress until the SHIFT key is released, so don't hold it for consecutive capital letters.
 ```